 There are several research organisations, some of which have particular specialisms, which may provide training, including:

-Professional organisations such as IMarEST and SUT also provide opportunities for development and networking.
+Professional organisations such as IMarEST and SUT also provide opportunities for training and development and are useful for networking - including with specialist interest groups.

 You may be able to undertake short study periods at an overseas marine institute or work on short projects at sea.
 However, it's likely you'll have to fund this yourself - either at your own expense or by securing a grant.